Looking for science experiments for preschoolers that are are sure to keep your child’s interest? We’ve found the best of the best – from A to Z!

 M – Magnetic objects – Which objects are magnetic and which aren’t?
 Grab our free recording sheet as your child has fun exploring with magnets.

-N – Nature sink or float – Collect objects on a nature walk and do this sink or float experiment from My Nearest and Dearest.
+N – Nature sink or float – Collect objects on a nature walk and do a sink or float activity.

 O – Ocean in a bottle – Help your child see that oil and water don’t mix with this beautiful ocean in a bottle from Happy Hooligans.